 You've sweated, you've smiled, you've laughed, you've cried and you've sweated some more.
 With the many adventures you've embarked on with your yoga mat, there reaches a point when your mat needs to be cleaned.
 How do you clean a yoga mat?
 This is a question I get very frequently and there are many simple, easy answers.

-Check your mat for instructions first; otherwise, here are some options for safely cleaning your mat:
+Check your mat for instructions first; otherwise, here are some options for safely cleaning your yoga mat:

 - Take your mat outside and hose it down with water.
 Use a mild soap detergent and sponge to clean your mat.
 Rinse and allow it to air dry.
 Getting your mat to completely dry may take up to twenty-four hours (or more, depending on the outside temperature).
 Plan accordingly, or have a backup mat.